Pralay Missile: India’s Indigenous Quasi-Ballistic Tactical Weapon

 Comparison with Similar Systems

-The Pralay missile is often compared with Russia’s Iskander-M system.
-Both feature manoeuvrable quasi-ballistic trajectories, terminal guidance seekers, and reported accuracy levels of around ten metres.
-Such systems have demonstrated effectiveness in penetrating modern air defence networks.
+The Pralay missile is often compared with Russia’s Iskander-M system due to similar quasi-ballistic manoeuvring, terminal guidance seekers, and high accuracy levels.

 However, Pralay remains a fully indigenous system tailored to India’s operational requirements and strategic doctrine.

-The successful user trials mark a significant step towards its induction, adding a critical layer to India’s tactical missile inventory at a time of persistent regional security challenges.
+The successful user trials mark a significant step towards induction, adding a critical layer to India’s tactical missile inventory amid ongoing regional security challenges.